Survey: 2021 Outlook Largely Positive for Retreat Providers

 By Jen Corley

-WeTravel, a San Francisco-based technology company providing payment and registration solutions to the wellness retreat industry, has released an industry outlook survey of 132 wellness retreat operators to track the impact of COVID-19 on the industry.
+WeTravel, a San Francisco-based technology company providing payment and registration solutions to the wellness retreat industry, has released an industry outlook survey of 132 wellness retreat providers to track the impact of COVID-19 on the industry.

 The company conducted the survey in early April 2020.
 The majority of respondents are based in North America (71%) and are small businesses with fewer than 10 employees offering domestic and international retreats, training programs, and similar offerings to groups and individuals.